KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 Previous: [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) | [Table of Contents](README.md) | Next: [Simple Texture](gltfTutorial_015_SimpleTexture.md)

-# An advanced material
+# An Advanced Material

 This section will show how the concepts from the [Meshes](gltfTutorial_008_Meshes.md)  section and the elements that have been explained in the section about [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md)  can be brought together to define a non-trivial material.
-The material in this example will show multiple parameters and include a *light*, so that the effect of the vertex normals of the mesh become visible.
+The material in this example will show multiple parameters and include a *light* so that the effect of the mesh's vertex normals become visible.

 The following is the JSON part of a simple glTF asset that contains an advanced material: